firak01/Archive/1ReadMeFGL.txt

 }.
 //Merke: argIn ist ausserhalb der liste nicht deklariert.

+############################
+Gezielt auf ein Element der Liste zugreifen: set iIndexMax to countList#0.

+Maybe its the thing called "ITERATOR" that does it, but if so it's not mentioned how to use it anywhere on the page.
+I Added index grammar along with the list and it actually took quite a bit of work so of course I failed to include it in the docs
+SET foo TO bar#3.

+alternatively you can use a variable to index into a list SET blarg TO 3.
+SET foo TO bar#blarg.

+Unfortunately, I don't have the following statement working yet.
+SET bar#3 TO "foo"
+the ITERATOR is a structure that was built before I added the FOR command

 //#########################################
 Man kann eine Liste als Parameter übergeben
 Folgends gibt für den Parameter a2 (eine liste), lediglich den